apjanco/PH_article/README.md

 data['http://de.dbpedia.org/resource/Grjasowez']['http://www.georss.org/georss/point'][0]['value']
 ```

+Before moving on, it is important to note that `spacy-dbpedia-spotlight` is like the Matcher.
+It takes a predicted entity (a person, place, or organization) and searches dbpedia for a corresponding entry.
+It can make a match, but it is not able to look at the context of the text to predict whether "I. Ivanov" is a badmitton player or a skiier. spaCy has the capacity to use the surrounding text to disambiguate the results.
+"Ivan cherished badmitton" and "The great skiier, Ivanov..." will return different link predictions given the textual context and frequency of the record in the corpus.
+This is a more involved process that we can detail here.
+However, one of the developers of spaCy, Sofie Van Landeghem, has recorded [a very useful video on this process](https://youtu.be/8u57WSXVpmw) for those advanced users who require this functionality.

 ## Export our data

 To save our results, we can create a CSV file that contains all of our matches.
 A very common and convenient way to do this is the Pandas library (`pip install pandas`).